 Using the sale of other property to repay your mortgage capital is possible.

 For example, a mortgage borrower borrowing against a new home with a buy-to-let in the background can use the buy-to-let equity as the capital repayment vehicle (given certain circumstances).

 When a pension is used as a capital repayment vehicle, only the tax-free cash can be considered.
 As this is typically 25% of the total pension fund, an extremely large fund is needed for all but the most modest of mortgages.

 Recently reduced limits on pension contributions make capital repayment via a pension highly impractical.

-Borrowers with existing interest only mortgages will have set these up based on the lenders criteria at the time of application.
+Borrowers with existing interest-only mortgages will have set these up based on the Lender’s criteria at the time of application.
 There is no obligation on the borrower to change their repayment structure during the mortgage term even if the lenders interest only criteria has changed.
-Some lenders do however limit options in terms of rate switching, additional lending, and/or change of mortgage term were borrowers have an interest only element.
+Some lenders do however limit options in terms of rate switching, additional lending, and/or change of mortgage term where borrowers have an interest-only element.